Provincial and regional restrictions

 - PHO order on gatherings and events

-- PHO order on restaurants, pubs and bars
+- PHO order on restaurants, pubs, bars and nightclubs

 - Guidance for visiting long-term care or seniors' assisted living facilities